HazyResearch/legalbench/README.md

 - Julian Nyarko
 - Daniel E. Ho
 - Christopher Ré
+- [Add your name as a contributor here]

 ## Licenses
 LegalBench is a mix of created and transformed datasets.
 We ask that you follow the license of the dataset creator.